 Can I still set up course reserves from the Libraries?

-Course reserves for Fall 2020 will be conducted entirely online.
-Due to safety concerns related to COVID-19 and equity concerns due to limited seating in our facilities as a result of social distancing, Clemson University Libraries will be unable to offer a physical course reserves service for the Fall 2020 semester.
+Course reserves for Spring 2021 will be conducted entirely online.
+Due to safety concerns related to COVID-19 and equity concerns due to limited seating in our facilities as a result of social distancing, Clemson University Libraries will be unable to offer a physical course reserves service for the Spring 2021 semester.
 This will mean that library books, CDs, DVDs, and other physical materials required for a course may not be reserved by the instructor for short-term use by students in the library.
 Personal copies may also not be placed on physical reserve.
 To ensure the best possible service, please submit requests for assistance early.
 Our Reserves staff are able to assist with placing articles and portions of text online, subject to copyright considerations and availability.
 Please utilize the e-Reserve request form? for assistance.

 How can I access materials on reserve for my course?